MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/02-model-catalog-evaluation.md

 ### Step 4: Criteria

 1. In the **Criteria** step, all of the suggested evaluators.
 These use an AI model as a judge to assess the quality of responses.
-1. Remove all of the criteria under *Agents*, and remove **RegexMatchEvaluator** from the *Quality* group, leaving the rest of the evaluators enabled.
+1. Remove all of the criteria under *Agents*, leaving the rest of the evaluators enabled.
 1. Select **Next**.

 ### Step 5: Review and submit